WWF WrestleMania 2000 (video game): Reception

 The N64 version of the game received "favorable" reviews, while the Game Boy Color version received "mixed" reviews, according to video game review aggregator GameRankings.
 Daniel Erickson of NextGen said of the former console version: "Wonderful gameplay even overshadows the lack of quality audio."
 Stuart Clarke of The Sydney Morning Herald said of the same console version: "The strong gameplay will even appeal to non-wrestling fans and with up to four people able to fight simultaneously it's sure to be a popular party game."
 In Japan, Famitsu gave the same console version a score of 28 out of 40.

 In one GamePro review, The Enforcer called the Nintendo 64 version "the best wrestling title this year. [...]
 The king of the ring has arrived."
 In another review, The D-Pad Destroyer called it "a very fun game, especially for four players, and its ease of play will endear it to hardcore wrestling fans who don't want to spend months studying a list of moves.
 It may be new, and it may have the WWF, but in the end, it's just the revenge of Revenge."

 In the final edition of Nintendo Power, WWF WrestleMania 2000 was ranked number 223 in a list of the best games released on Nintendo consoles, namely for its massive roster and positive gameplay ability.
 The game sold more than one million units by January 2000.

-The Nintendo 64 version was a finalist for the "Console Fighting Game of the Year" award at the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, which went to Soulcalibur.
+During the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, the Nintendo 64 version was a finalist for the "Console Fighting Game of the Year" award, which was ultimately given to Soulcalibur.